ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/tickets-marvel-avengers-virgin-media.markdown

   \ with Virgin Media!"
 competition-description: "<p>Virgin Media has teamed up with Square Enix to bring\
   \ you a UK exclusive play of Marvel’s Avengers before it’s official release and\
-  \ we’ve got XX pairs of tickets to give away.
+  \ we’ve got a pair of tickets to give away.
 You’ll be given a hero’s welcome as\
   \ you play the superheroes you love, months ahead of the game’s official UK release\
   \ in May next year.</p>\n<p>The exclusive Marvel’s Avengers gameplay event will\
   \ include 30 minutes of gameplay, using the best gear for an optimal gaming experience.\